tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Bucket name in the format: `BucketName-APPID` put.bucket = @"examplebucket-1250000000";

-// Object key, i.e. the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1" put.object = @"exampleobject";
+// Object key, i.e., the full path of a COS object.
+If the object is in a directory, the path should be "dir1/object1". put.object = @"exampleobject";

-// Content of the object to be uploaded.
-You can pass in variables in `NSData*` or `NSURL*` format put.body =  [@"testFileContent" dataUsingEncoding:NSUTF8StringEncoding];
+// Content of the object.
+You can pass variables of the NSData* or NSURL* type. put.body =  [@"testFileContent" dataUsingEncoding:NSUTF8StringEncoding];

 [put setFinishBlock:^(id outputObject, NSError *error) {